roemvaar/books/CLRS/algorithms.md

 you would still like to be certain that your solution method terminates and does so with the correct answer."

-You should choose algorithms that use the reouserces of time and space efficiently.
+You should choose algorithms that use the resources of time and space efficiently.

+Having a solid base of algorithmic knowledge and technique is one characteristic that defines the truly skilled programmer.

 ## References